eivindlie/exprimo/README.md

 of artifacts that are mainly useful in such a context, and the configuration files may contain a lot of options that are not directly relevant for producing the end result.

+## Running the experiments
+The source code for all experiments from my Master's thesis are included in the `exprimo.experiments` directory.
+Each experiment can be run by executing the corresponding module with `python -m <MODULE_PATH>` from the root directory.
+For example, `python -m exprimo.experiments.e1_bandwidth` will run the bandwidth benchmarking experiment.
+Note that you may have to make changes to configuration files in order to make the experiments fit your system.

 ## References
 * Addanki,  R.,  Venkatakrishnan,  S.  B.,  Gupta,  S.,  Mao,  H.,  and  Alizadeh,  M.
 (2019).
 Placeto:  Learning generalizable device placement algorithms for distributed machine learning.